-Refrigerated hash brown potatoes (Simply Potatoes) were used in the pictured casserole but frozen, partially thawed hash browns are good, too, and they might even help extend the cooking time slightly.
-See the tips and variations for how to thaw frozen hash browns and some additional ingredient ideas.
+The recipe calls for refrigerated hash brown potatoes, but partially thawed hash browns are good, too, and they might even help extend the cooking time slightly.
+See the tips and variations below for how to thaw frozen hash browns and some additional ingredient ideas.

 - 8 large eggs

 - 3/4 cup milk

 - 1/2 teaspoon dry mustard

 - 1/2 teaspoon Kosher salt

 - 1/4 teaspoon black pepper

 - 1 (20-ounce) package hash brown potatoes (refrigerated, or about 4 cups partially thawed)

 - 4 green onions (chopped)